-5 Depending on which share class; R6 classes are not portable to IRAs.
+5 Depending on which share class; Retirement share classes that by prospectus are not available to IRAs would not be portable.

 FOR INVESTMENT PROFESSIONAL AND BROKER-DEALER USE ONLY.
 NOT FOR USE WITH GENERAL PUBLIC.

 Are CITs Right for Your Plan?